Housekeeping want to make dance music fun again

 The group's Facebook page describes their parties as "deep, funky, soulful tech and techno events".
 Indeed, HOUSEKEEPING's signature blend of tribal groove and techy percussion feels very much the perfect complement to the vibe of South African superstar DJ/producer Black Coffee, and so their 2018 residency at Hï Ibiza alongside him should come as no surprise.
 Keeping the terrace of that cavernous venue full while a larger-than-life artist commandeers the main room is no small feat, but when DJ Mag roll up to the show on a busy Saturday night, less than 24 hours after the dizzying cave party, we find a celebration in full swing in both rooms.

-HOUSEKEEPING hosted their first few forays at a 350-person capacity West End club Jacobi owned, called Le Baron, and promptly broke the spending records and outgrew the space.
-They quicly moved the party to London's non-club venues with capacity in the thousands, bringing in their own production and sound.
+HOUSEKEEPING hosted their first few forays at a 350-person capacity West End club Jacobi owned, called Le Baron, and promptly outgrew the space.
+They quickly moved the party to London's non-club venues with capacity in the thousands, bringing in their own production and sound.

 Copyright Thrust Publishing Ltd. Permission to use quotations from this article is granted subject to appropriate credit being given to www.djmag.com as the source.